 SB 346 prohibits the use of deepfake material against K-12 students in Louisiana, effective August 1, 2026.
-Details are unknown until the full bill text is released.
+Full implications require the complete bill text.

 If you operate in K-12 education in Louisiana, you must ensure no deepfake material is used against students by August 1, 2026, or face penalties.